ahmed-khalil-hafsi/P2Predict/README.md

    - The tool accepts the following arguments:

      ```bash
-     python3 p2predict_train.py --input PATH --target TEXT --algorithm TEXT --expert --verbose --interactive --training_features TEXT
+     python3 p2predict_train.py [OPTIONS]
      ```

-     - OPTIONAL: `--input PATH`: Path to your input CSV file.
+     - `--input`, `-i`: Path to your input CSV file.
 This dataset is used for training.
-This must be a CSV file.
-     - OPTIONAL: `--target TEXT`: Name of the feature to predict (e.g., "Price").
-If you are trying to predict a price, this should be the name of your price column.
+     - `--target`, `-t`: Name of the feature to predict (e.g., "Price").
-     - OPTIONAL: `--expert`: Toggle Expert Mode.
-This is a flag and does not require a value.
-If you don't call the P2Predict with --expert, the program will be in Auto Mode where P2Predict_train will optimize all decisions on behalf of the user automatically, i.e. ML algorithm, best features, evals.
-In Expert mode, the user has to select which algorithm to use, which features to select, ...
+     - `--expert`, `-e`: Toggle Expert Mode.
+In Expert mode, you have more control over the training process.
-     - OPTIONAL: `--algorithm TEXT`: Choose the machine learning algorithm to be used.
+     - `--algorithm`, `-a`: Choose the machine learning algorithm to be used (ridge, xgboost, or randomforest).
-     - OPTIONAL: `--interactive`: This is a flag to activate interactive mode.
-This does not require a value.
-If this flag is not set, P2Predict will be in non-interactive mode.
-This means you have to specify the --input, --algorithm, --target and --training_features.
-Use non-interactive mode for scripting or embedding within APIs or other libraries.
+     - `--interactive`: Activate interactive mode.
+If not set, you must specify all required options.
+     - `--verbose`, `-v`: Increase output verbosity.
-     - `--training_features TEXT`: List of training features to be used to train the model.
-The list must be the headers separated by a ','.
-Example: `--training_features Weight,Size`.
+     - `--training_features`, `-f`: List of training features to be used, separated by commas.

-     For power users, there are many shortcuts to the command arguments stated above, launch `p2predict_train.py` with `--help` to see all commands and their shortcuts.
+     For a complete list of options, run `python3 p2predict_train.py --help`.

      ### Examples:

-     #### Example 1:
+     #### Example 1: Interactive Auto-Mode

      ```bash
      python3 p2predict_train.py --interactive
      ```

-     Launch P2Predict in `Interactive` `Auto-Mode`.
-This is the most straight-forward usage of `P2Predict_train.py`.
-Note that here only `--interactive` is specified.
-The program will prompt the user to enter all required information in order to create a trained model.
+     This launches P2Predict in Interactive Auto-Mode, where the program guides you through the process and optimizes decisions automatically.

-     #### Example 2:
+     #### Example 2: Interactive Expert Mode

      ```bash
      python3 p2predict_train.py --expert --interactive
      ```

-     In this example, we are launching `P2Predict_train.py` in `Interactive` `Expert mode`.
-In `Expert mode`, the user has access to all advanced features including feature selection, algorithm selection, evals, Hyper Parameter Optimization, ...
+     This launches P2Predict in Interactive Expert Mode, giving you access to advanced features like feature selection, algorithm selection, and hyperparameter optimization.

-     #### Example 3:
+     #### Example 3: Non-Interactive Expert Mode with Ridge Regression
      ```bash
      python3 p2predict_train.py --expert --input examples/example.csv --algorithm ridge --target Price --training_features Weight,Size
      ```

-     In this example, we are launching `P2Predict_train.py` in `Non-Interactive` `Expert mode`.
-In this mode you have to specify all inputs as part of the command line arguments.
-This command trains a model using data from `dummy/example.csv`, the `ridge` algorithm, `Price` as the target feature and Weight and Size as training features.
+     This runs P2Predict in Non-Interactive Expert Mode, training a Ridge regression model using the specified input file, target, and training features.

+     #### Example 4: Non-Interactive Auto-Mode with XGBoost
+     ```bash
+     python3 p2predict_train.py --input data/sales.csv --target Revenue --algorithm xgboost
+     ```

+     This example trains an XGBoost model in Auto-Mode, using 'Revenue' as the target variable.
+The program will automatically select the best features from the 'sales.csv' file.

+     #### Example 5: Verbose Mode with Random Forest
+     ```bash
+     python3 p2predict_train.py --input data/customer_data.csv --target Churn --algorithm randomforest --verbose
+     ```

+     This runs a Random Forest model training with increased verbosity, predicting customer churn based on the data in 'customer_data.csv'.

+     #### Example 6: Specifying Multiple Training Features
+     ```bash
+     python3 p2predict_train.py --input data/housing.csv --target Price --algorithm ridge --training_features Area,Bedrooms,Location,YearBuilt
+     ```

+     This example trains a Ridge regression model to predict housing prices, explicitly specifying multiple training features.

+   - After training, the model will be saved and can be used for predictions with `p2predict.py`.

 ### 3. Use the model to predict prices